UK tries out new model for gene testing in cancer patients

 “It is very important to know if a mutation in a person’s genetic blueprint has caused their cancer,” Rahman told reporters at a briefing in London.

-The program, called Mainstreaming Cancer Genetics, will use a new Illumina test called TruSight that can analyze 97 cancer predisposition genes within a few weeks for a few hundred pounds, Rahman said.
+The programme, called Mainstreaming Cancer Genetics, will use a new Illumina test called TruSight that can analyse 97 cancer predisposition genes within a few weeks for a few hundred pounds, Rahman said.

 The new model will be piloted initially in women with breast or ovarian cancer at London’s Royal Marsden hospital, but the team hopes it will in future be used across the country and in many more types of cancer.